Logistics UK's Coronavirus Logistics Impact Surveys

 The Coronavirus Logistics Impact Surveys ran for 10 weeks in March, April and May 2020.
 In June 2020 we began to conduct our Logistics Performance Tracker, to monitor the ongoing impact on logistics and its recovery.

-The results of the Coronavirus Survey were used to provide timely feedback and information to FTA members on the impacts and risk mitigation measures as a result of the coronavirus outbreak.
+The results of the Coronavirus Survey were used to provide timely feedback and information to Logistics UK members on the impacts and risk mitigation measures as a result of the coronavirus outbreak.

 The results were also used to inform our briefings to government and officials, including at multiple meetings the Chief Executive has the Secretary of State for Business, Environment and Industry Strategy (BEIS).